blackfireio/documentation/php/integrations/sdk.rst

 * ``external_id``: A unique identifier for the build; commonly, a unique reference from a third party service like the Git commit sha1 related to the build.
-It is used by some notifications (like Github);
+It is used by some notifications (like GitHub);

 * ``external_parent_id``: The unique identifier of the parent build.